Lazy Luddite Log

 Both bonafide wowsers and those who behave like them overstate the existence of conditioning.
 In some cases that is because they themselves would love nothing more than to condition others.
 But for conditioning to exist everything in our lives must be deliberately pushing us in the same direction.
 In reality we are faced by a host of contrasting influences that pull us in many directions.
 And one of those influences is our own self.
 By the time we are adults we can make our own decisions and express our own preferences.
 But wowserish dogma imagines we are empty vessels to be possessed by any passing spirit.
 Then any depiction of flawed behaviour we witness is like the Necronomicon of horror fiction - merely reading it will seduce and corrupt.
 But personal experience says otherwise.

 I have seen plenty of fashion advertisements but never been attracted to super-models.
 I have enjoyed action movies but never taken the law into my own hands.
 I have been amused by dodgy old comedy sketches but never been a flasher.
 This surely cannot be that unusual.
 How did I get to be this way?
-If anything I was exposed to more influences rather than less and got a chance to develop skills of discernment.
+If anything I was exposed to more influences rather than fewer and got a chance to develop skills of discernment.
 But for that variety to occur nothing could be too dominant.
-However mobile Internet can result in over-exposure to a narrow band of addictive influences.
+However mobile Internet can result in over-exposure to a narrower and therefore more addictive array of influences (ironically in the face of more information we tend to narrow in on less).
 If so then I may have to share some non-alcoholic drinks at a milkbar for killjoys and curmudgeons.
 I wonder how fun that would be.

 Labels: